-It’s hard to leave home, but you can ease the transition by asking for a blanket that smells like mother and siblings.
+It’s hard for a baby of any species to leave home.
+You can help ease the transition by asking for a blanket that smells like mother and siblings.

 Remember that kittens can squeeze into tiny spaces, bite through electrical cords, and become entangled in dangling drapery.
 Triple check your home for any dangers before your kitten arrives and during his first several months in your house.

-Most kittens will naturally choose the litterbox as their elimination site, but it needs to be easy to access and pleasant to use.
-When you first bring your cat home, set her in the litter box and gently use her paw to scratch the sand.
+Most kittens will naturally choose to potty in the litter box, but you need to make sure it's easy to access and pleasant to use.
+When you first bring your cat home, set her in thelitter box and gently use her paw to scratch the sand.
 She’ll get the idea.
 Make sure the box stays clean, the litter fresh, and the entrance unobstructed.
 If elimination problems arise, it’s probably best to see your vet.